nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 2a.
 The given index is invalid.
     * 2a1.
 FAST shows an error message.
     * 2a2.
-FAST shows an example of delete appointment command to user.
+FAST shows an example of mark appointment command to user.

 * 2b.
 No appointment scheduled yet.
     * 2b1.
 FAST shows an error message.

       Use case ends.

+**Use case: UC11 - Unmark Appointment**

+**MSS**

+1. User requests to list persons (UC06)
+2. User requests to unmark an appointment.
+3. FAST displays a message indicating success.
+4. FAST displays the new contact below.

+   Use case ends.

+**Extensions**

+* 2a.
+The given index is invalid.
+    * 2a1.
+FAST shows an error message.
+    * 2a2.
+FAST shows an example of unmark appointment command to user.

+* 2b.
+Appointment already exist.
+    * 2b1.
+FAST shows an error message.

+      Use case ends.

-**Use case: UC11 - Sort contacts**
+**Use case: UC12 - Sort contacts**

 **MSS**